gbm-ii/gbmUSBdevice/README.md

 ## HID example

 The HID example implements a keyboard device using one button/key and one LED.
 The hardware connection must be visible in the main file.
-The example code for selected STM32 models uses Nucleo board button and LED.
-Once connected to a PC, the LED serves as ScrollLock indicator and pressing a button causes the asterisk character to be input.
+The example code for selected STM32 models uses Nucleo or F4x1 BlackPill board button and LED.
+Once connected to a PC, the LED serves as ScrollLock indicator and pressing a button causes the asterisk character to be input to the host computer.